Environmental Sound Classification on An Embedded Hardware Platform

-\begin{itemize} \item What are the challenges in deploying AI models on edge devices particularly Raspberry Pi? \item How does device temperature affect the inference latency? \item How does microphone quality and volume impact PANNs performance in recognising audio events on edge device? \end{itemize}
+\begin{itemize} \item What are the challenges in deploying AI models on edge devices, particularly the Raspberry Pi? \item How does device temperature affect the inference latency? \item How does microphone quality and volume impact PANNs performance in recognising audio events on edge device? \end{itemize}

-We hope our work shines a light on existing and emerging challenges for detection and classification of acoustic scenes and event (DCASE) research community, promoting discussion on deploying advanced algorithms in real-world settings.
-Despite hurdles, we envision our work as a practical guide for deploying similar systems on embedded devices, aiming to ease the path for their broader adoption.
+We hope our work shines a light on existing and emerging challenges for the detection and classification of acoustic scenes and events (DCASE) research community, promoting discussion on deploying advanced algorithms in real-world settings.
+We envision our work as a practical guide for deploying similar systems on embedded devices, aiming to ease the path for their broader adoption.

 The rest of the paper is organised as follows.
 Section \ref{sec: background} introduces some background on assisted living applications and edge devices.
 Section \ref{sec: system requrements} presents various components used in developing the hardware-based demonstration and the objectives to perform exterminations.
 Next, the experimental setup is explained in Section \ref{sec: experimental}.
 Section \ref{sec: results} presents experimental analysis.
-Finally, Section \ref{sec: discuss} discuss the issues encountered in development and Section \ref{sec: Conclusion} concludes the paper.
+Finally, Section \ref{sec: discuss} discusses the issues encountered in development and Section \ref{sec: Conclusion} concludes the paper.